 Here’s a compilation of the questions I most commonly hear from readers and aspiring authors.
 Do you have a question I didn’t answer?
-Let me know by sending me an email with the subject line “FAQ.”
+Let my team know by sending us an email with the subject line “FAQ.”
 Thanks!

 *Click the + and – icons to expand or collapse each section.